A herniated disk refers to a problem with one of the rubbery cushions (disks) that sit between the bones (vertebrae) that stack to make your spine.

 Seek emergency medical attention if you have:

 - Bladder or bowel dysfunction.
-People who have cauda equina syndrome may become incontinent or have difficulty urinating even with a full bladder.
+Cauda equina syndrome can cause incontinence or difficulty urinating even with a full bladder.

 - Maintain good posture.
-Good posture reduces the pressure on your spine and disks.
+This reduces pressure on your spine and disks.
 Keep your back straight and aligned, particularly when sitting for long periods.
 Lift heavy objects properly, making your legs — not your back — do most of the work.

 - Maintain a healthy weight.
 Excess weight puts more pressure on the spine and disks, making them more susceptible to herniation.